Terms and Conditions

 Technical and Organisational Measures means taking into account the state of the art, the cost of implementation and the nature, scope, context and purpose of the processing the Protected Data as well as the risk of varying likelihood and severity of the rights and freedoms of natural persons, appropriate technical and organisational measures to ensure for the Protected Data a level of security appropriate to the risk, including any special measures.

-Test: a laboratory test agreed to be carried out by the Supplier or the Supplier’s agent on any Sample supplied by a Client.
+Test: a laboratory test agreed to be carried out by the Supplier or the Supplier’s agent on any Sample supplied by a Client and, where payment has been made in advance for Supplier Materials, does include the cost of the relevant test which is non-refundable.

 Triple Kit means 3 x blood sampling collection tubes in a plastic Medipak, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope.